- This event has passed.

 As educators, we’re generally successful in teaching students how to read.
 Where we often struggle is in supporting students’ ongoing reading growth, which declines drastically in the middle and upper grades and which, in turn, prevents students from achieving their full potential.

 So, how can we address this challenge—and why is this “second phase” of literacy acquisition so critical to students’ success?
-Attend this research-driven edWebinar presented by Gene Kerns, Ed.D., Chief Academic Officer at Renaissance, for the answers, along with practical strategies for strengthening reading practice in your district.
-You’ll explore:
+Watch this research-driven edWebinar presented by Gene Kerns, Ed.D., Chief Academic Officer at Renaissance, for the answers, along with practical strategies for strengthening reading practice in your district.
+Explore:

 - Why reading growth slows after grade four—and what you can do to reverse this